Predicting the US 2016 Presidential Election : Will Nate Silver Make it Again ?

-Will the new FBI’s investigation into Hillary Clinton’s private server issue causing any harm and allowing Donald Trump to play the “catching up “ in next 7 days ?
-Yet to see , you may monitor the forecast from this web closely in next few days .
+Will the new FBI’s investigation into Hillary Clinton’s private server issue causing any harm and allowing Donald Trump to play the “catching up “ in next 7 days?
+Yet to see, you may monitor the forecast from this web closely in the next few days.

-What about predicting the outcome in stock market ?
+What about predicting the outcome in the stock market?

-In Chapter 11 of his book , Nate Silver delicated this chapter to discuss about the challenge in predicting the market’s movement .
+In Chapter 11 of his book, Nate Silver dedicated this chapter to discuss the challenge in predicting the market’s movement.

 “ Chapter 11 : if you can’t Beat ‘Em …”

-“ In 2009 , a year after the financial crisis had wrecked the global economy , American investors traded $8 million in stocks every second that the New York Stock Exchange was open for business.
-Over the course of the typical trading day, the volume grew to $185 billion, roughly as much as the economies of Nigeria , the Philippines or Ireland produce in entire year.
+“ In 2009, a year after the financial crisis had wrecked the global economy, American investors traded $8 million in stocks every second that the New York Stock Exchange was open for business.
+Over the course of the typical trading day, the volume grew to $185 billion, roughly as much as the economies of Nigeria, the Philippines or Ireland produce an entire year.

-In 1950s , the average share of common stock in An American company was held for about six years before being traded – consistent with the idea that stocks are for long term investment .
-By 2000s , the velocity of trading had increased roughly twelve fold.
-Instead of being held for six years , the same share of stock was traded after six months. “ wrote Nate.
+In the 1950s , the average share of common stock in An American company was held for about six years before being traded – consistent with the idea that stocks are for long term investment.
+During the 2000s, the velocity of trading had increased roughly twelvefold.
+Instead of being held for six years, the same share of stock was traded after six months. “ wrote Nate.

-The there is the fast track , the “noise track” , which is full of momentum trading , positive feedback, skewed incentive and herding behavior.
-Usually it is just a “rock-paper-scissors” game that does no real good to the broader economy- It is just a bunch of sweaty traders passing money around “.
+Then there is the fast track, the “noise track”, which is full of momentum trading, positive feedback, skewed incentive and herding behaviour.
+Usually, it is just a “rock-paper-scissors” game that does no real good to the broader economy- It is just a bunch of sweaty traders passing money around “.

 e September 11 attacks, the global financial crisis and the earthquake and tsunami in Fukushima.